MartinTichovsky/jest-collector/README.md

 [_an array of matches_]

-The collector is mocking every file and its exports by default.
-In cases when you would like to exclude a file from being processed by the collector and mock the exports, you can exclude it with the `excludeImports` option.
+The collector mocks every file and its exports by default.
+In case you want to exclude a file from being processed and mocked by the collector, you can use the `excludeImports` option.
 You can provide a [`match`](#matches) pattern.

 > NOTE: Excluded files are not considered in the parent tree in the collector.